 Uzbekistan does not recognise dual nationality.
 This may limit our ability to provide consular assistance to Australian/Uzbek dual nationals who are arrested or detained.
 We advise you to travel on your Australian passport at all times.

 Australian/Uzbek dual nationals may be required to complete national service obligations if they visit Uzbekistan.
+Local laws provide for penalties for citizens of Uzbekistan who serve in the military and security forces of foreign countries.
 For further information, contact the nearest Embassy or Consulate of Uzbekistan before you travel.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.